r12f/libpe/README.md

 ## Why / Why Not XXX?
 * Why using basic types on windows?
 	I presume most of the users are developing on Windows platform.
 So we should minimize the things you may learn.

 * Why using COM-like interface?

-	We use COM-like interface to avoid the use-after-free crashes and to solve the cross-dll problems.
-But we do not need QueryInterface due to the simple class hierarchy.
-And we do not support COM in order to make LibPE easier to use.
+	This is the problem I grapple with for most of the time.
+Althrough it makes LibPE harder to use, we still use it to avoid the use-after-free crashes and to solve the cross-dll problems.
+	And we do not need QueryInterface due to the simple class hierarchy.
+And also we do not support COM in order to make LibPE easier to use.

 * Why no boost?
 	Boost is a very powerful tool.
 But you need checkout lots of code before you use LibPE.
 And of course, you should learn boost first before you see the code.

 * Why so many template
 	When you need a new type of PE parser, define your own PETrait and change the LIBPE_FORCE_TEMPLATE_REDUCTION_XXX macro.
 And wala!

 ## Copyright
 Copyright (c) 2012-2013, Jiang Jinzhou.
 See [LICENSE](https://github.com/r1f/libpe/blob/master/LICENSE) for details.